clockworkengineer/Constrictor/readme.md

 This is a Python  variant of the JavaScript/Node file processing engine.
 It uses the watchdog package to monitor a configured folder for files created in it and processes each file with a custom file handler script.
 If the resursive option is configured then any folder created in the watch folder are added to to the watch list.

-Current built in file handlers:
+Current built in file builtin_handlers:

 - Copy files/directory
 - Import CSV file to MySQL database table.